kkai/kkai.github.com/zabout.md

 ---
 {% include JB/setup %}

-Dr. Kai holds a phD. in Computer Science.
+ Kai holds a phD. in Computer Science.
+Kai is a n-th (n for an arbitrary large number)

+Kai has quite diverse interests.
+Currently, he invests a lot of time in

+human computer interaction
+context/activity recognition
+cyber-physical systems
+embedded systems
+social computing
+distributed systems